Top Python Testing Frameworks In 2020 For Selenium Automation

 Selenium Python •

-Python is the fastest-growing programming language in 2019 as per the Developer Survey by StackoverFlow.
-It even edged past Java in the overall ranking and came out on 2nd as the most loved language only after Rust.
+Python is the fastest-growing programming language in 2020 as per the Developer Survey by StackoverFlow.
+In overall ranking Python ranks on 3rd most loved languages.
 One of the several reasons for the popularity of Python is the extensive support of test automation frameworks.
 Most of the popular Python frameworks are compatible with the Selenium test automation framework and used for automation browser testing & cross browser testing

 With the increasing number of Python testing frameworks in 2020, it becomes necessary to choose the ideal Selenium test automation framework that suits your requirements.
 Apart from unittest (or PyUnit) which is the default Python testing framework in 2020, there are many more python frameworks to choose from.